Scenario 5: Backup a Windows client using BWeb Management Suite

 Pre-requisite: To run this scenario you will need any version of a Windows systems on either a physical or virtual machine where you have Administrator rights.

 - Open a web browser and download or run the bacula-enterprise-demo executable file from the Bacula Enterprise Trial VM.
-The link is: http://<IP of Trial VM>/clients/windows/bacula-enterprise-demo-win64-10.2.3.exe
+The Windows installer link may be found in this directory: http://<IP of Trial VM>/clients/windows

 - Run the installer.
 Select the Automatic Installation and select all the default options, including leaving the Director information fields blank.